 Australia is a popular destination for anyone looking to really get away from it all.
 However, despite being the other side of the word, it boasts a very western culture and as English is the first language there will be no communication problems at all.

 The weather is good throughout the year and there are some beautiful cities, beaches, countryside and vineyards to take advantage of.
 It is cheaper than many countries in the west and the way of life is very relaxed – perfect for someone who is looking to retire.

 You need to be over 55 to retire here and you are also required to prove that you have the financial means to support yourself.
 There are retirement visas available and if you qualify it is very simple to renew the visa every subsequent year.

 For further information about expat destinations in Australia please see our guide to living in Australia.

-The cultures in both countries are very different to that found in the West and may take some getting used to.
+The cultures in both countries are very different from those found in the West and may take some getting used to.
 Once you are used to it, you will understand why so many people are drawn to this part of the world.
-English is not a first language anywhere in the majority of places in Asia but in the more developed countries you will find that many people speak a relatively good level of English.
+English is not the first language anywhere in the majority of places in Asia but in the more developed countries, you will find that many people speak a relatively good level of English.

 Retirement visas are generally very easy to obtain for Asia – as long as you are of age and can prove that you have your pension/social security being paid into a bank each month you should not have a problem.

 For further information about expat destinations in Asia please see our international relocation guide.